sshaw/keep_defaults/README.md

 #### Classes That Explicitly Set `table_name` **and** Have an Ancestor Class That `include`s `KeepDefaults`

-`include KeepDefaults` must be taken out if the ancestor classes in added to all the subclasses.
+In this case `include KeepDefaults` must be taken out of the ancestor classes in added to all the subclasses.

 ## License